 When you spread out your hands, I will hide my eyes from you; even though you make many prayers, I will not listen; your hands are full of blood.
 (Is.
 1:15)

 The hands we lift to worship God should be holy hands (1 Tim.
-2:8
+2:8 ), made so through our humble trust in the atoning work of the Savior.

 In our culture singing has become almost synonymous with worship.
 But God turns a deaf ear to singing that isn’t accompanied by righteous living.